paulfioravanti/paulfioravanti.github.io/_posts/2024-02-04-creating-plover-plugins-python.md

       `OPEN_URL = plover_practice_plugin.command:open_url`.
 It would seem to be
-      convention for entry points to be named in lowercase, but when Plover registers a plugin internally, it [downcases the name][] anyway, so you can technically name it any case you please.
+      convention for entry points to be named in lowercase, but when Plover registers a plugin internally, it [downcases the name][] anyway, so you can technically name it in any case you please.

 [^10]: More information about this syntax pattern can be found in Setuptools'
        [Entry Points Syntax documentation][].

-[^11]: The [`plover_plugins` script][] essentially is a [wrapper around
+[^11]: The [`plover_plugins` script][] is essentially a [wrapper around
        `pip`][], and so the `--editable` flag here allows you to ["install your project without copying any files][Editable installs].
 Instead, the files in the development directory are added to Python's import path".
 I initially thought that this meant that when we make changes to existing files that we want to test, we only need to restart the Plover application, rather than run the `plover_plugins` script every time.
-       However, that is not the case, and every change requires the script to be run.
+       However, I have found that not to be the case, with every change requiring the script to be re-run.

 [^12]: In order to make the `plover` command work as-written in the Plover wiki
        page on my operating system (macOS), I ended up adding the following line